nichpass/Bucknell-Senior-Design-2021/README.md

 2. `src/util` - contains many python functions and constants used in the other notebooks throughout the project
 3. `src/dev_testing_notebooks` - old notebooks that are either outdated or were used solely for experimentation
 4. `src/saved_models` - the model files used to load in our trained models
+5. `src/mrcnn` - modules necessary for Mask R-CNN to run
+6. `src/util` - general utility modules that provide functionality for the models
+6. `src/test_imgs` - a few images that can be used for easy / quick testing

 ### Acknowledgements
 The original dataset for our project can be found [here](https://www.kaggle.com/nih-chest-xrays/data).